stoneacre/beautiful-jekyll/_drafts/2017-04-07-fixing-your-credit-score.md

 published: false
 title: Fixing your credit score
 ---
 ## How to fix your credit

-Fixing your credit is hard bla bla that's why we prepared the following customized list for you.

-Read the following articles..
+Fixing your credit after a couple of mishaps can be though.
+That's why Super Monedero prepare a series of articles that will help you to get your finances back in track.
+We will teach you the credit score basics, how to fix it and how to get the best financial products in the meanwhile.

 1- [Understand how credit score works](http://supermonedero.com/2017-01-26-credit-score-101/)